serverlessworkflow/specification/specification.md

 The first timeout would start once any of the referenced events are consumed.
 If the second event does not occur within the defined timeout, no workflow instance should be created.

-If the event state is not a starting state, the `timeout` property is relative to the time when the state becomes active.
+If the event state is not a workflow starting state, the `timeout` property is relative to the time when the state becomes active.
 If the defined event conditions (regardless of the value of the exclusive property) are not satisfied within the defined timeout period, the event state should transition to the next state or end the workflow instance in case it is an end state without performing any actions.